Notre-Dame de Clignancourt: Stained Glass

+The Organ

-The organ in Notre-Dame de Clignancourt was built by Joseph Merklin.
+The organ in Notre-Dame de Clignancourt was built by Joseph Merklin in the 19th century.
 Several prominent musicians are associated with the church.
 Gabriel Fauré and Victor Sieg both served as organists there.
 Louis Vierne played the organ for the funeral of the French violinist Henri Adam held at the church in 1890, and the composer André Jolivet attended the church's choir school in his youth.